-Beginning in the fall of 2010, all first-year students in the Day Program are guaranteed a travel experience during their junior or senior year at Florida Southern as long as they remain in good academic, social, and professional standing.
+Beginning in the fall of 2010, all first-time-in-college students in the Day Program are guaranteed a travel experience after the completion of their fourth full semester at Florida Southern as long as they remain in good academic and social standing.
 Trips will be offered during May Term, Summer Term, and/or other periods such as fall break or spring break.
-Students other than freshmen entering in fall 2010 (or subsequent years the program is in effect) may opt in to a Junior Journey by paying for the cost of the trip in addition to associated credit costs.
-Students other than freshmen entering in fall 2010 (or subsequent years the program is in effect) may opt in to a Junior Journey by paying for the cost of the trip in addition to associated credit costs.

 Each Junior Journey will have a theme with a final project and other course-related requirements to satisfy the credit for the experience.
-Students other than freshmen entering in fall 2010 (or subsequent years the program is in effect) may opt in to a Junior Journey by paying for the cost of the trip in addition to associated credit costs.
+Students other than freshmen or first-time-in-college students entering in fall 2010 (or subsequent years the program is in effect) may opt in to a Junior Journey by paying for a full or partial cost of the trip in addition to associated credit costs.
+For more details on trips and eligibility see the Director of Junior Journey Program.